openconfig/featureprofiles/feature/security/gnsi/credentialz/tests/ssh_public_key_authentication/README.md

 ## Summary

 Test that Credentialz properly configures authorized SSH public keys for a given user, and that the DUT properly allows or disallows authentication based on the configured settings.

 ## Procedure

-* Set DUT TrustedUserCAKeys using gnsi.Credentialz to the previously created CA
+* Create a user ssh keypair with `ssh-keygen`
-* Set a username of `testuser` with a password of `i$V5^6IhD*tZ#eg1G@v3xdVZrQwj` using gnsi.Credentialz
+* Set a username of `testuser`
 * Perform the following tests and assert the expected result:
     * Case 1: Failure
-        * Authenticate with the `testuser` username the previously created public key via SSH
+        * Attempt to ssh into the server with the `testuser` username, presenting the ssh key.
         * Assert that authentication has failed (because the key is not authorized)
     * Case 2: Success
         * Configure the previously created ssh public key as an authorized key for the `testuser` using gnsi.Credentialz/AuthorizedKeysRequest
-        * Authenticate with the `testuser` username the previously created public key via SSH
+        * Authenticate with the `testuser` username and the previously created public key via SSH
         * Assert that authentication has been successful
         * Ensure telemetry values for version and created-on match the values set by RotateHostParameters for